SummaryRead the full fact sheet

-Complementary therapy is known by many different terms, including alternative therapy, alternative medicine, holistic therapy and traditional medicine.
+Complementary therapy is known by many different terms, including complementary medicine, alternative therapy, alternative medicine, holistic therapy and traditional medicine.

-A wide range of treatments exists under the umbrella term of ‘complementary therapy’, which makes it difficult to offer a blanket definition.
-Complementary therapies are ones used alongside conventional medical treatments.
+A wide range of treatments exists under the umbrella term ‘complementary therapy’, which makes it difficult to offer a blanket definition.
+Complementary therapies are used alongside conventional medicines or treatments.

 Complementary therapies and conventional medicine

-You don’t have to choose between conventional medicine and your preferred complementary therapy.
-They can often work well alongside each other.
-However, it is important to tell your doctor and your complementary therapist of all drugs, treatments and remedies you take or use.
-Herbs can sometimes interact with prescription drugs and cause side effects or interact with conventional medicines.
+Conventional medicine and complementary therapies can often be used alongside each other.
+However, it is important to tell your doctor and your complementary practitioner of all medicines, treatments and remedies you take or use.
+Some complementary therapies have the potential to cause side effects or interact with conventional medicines.

-Never stop taking prescribed medications, or change the dose, without first discussing the matter with your doctor.
+Never stop taking prescribed medications, or change the dose, without first discussing with your doctor.

 Use of complementary therapies